open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ## Instrument

 Instruments are used to report [Measurements](#measurement).
-Each Instrument will have the following information:
+Each Instrument will have the following fields:

 * The `name` of the Instrument
-* The `kind` of the Instrument - whether it is a [Counter](#counter) or other instruments, whether it is synchronous or asynchronous
+* The `kind` of the Instrument - whether it is a [Counter](#counter) or one of the other kinds, whether it is synchronous or asynchronous
 * An optional `unit` of measure
 * An optional `description`

-Instruments are associated with the Meter during creation, and are identified by the name:
+Instruments are associated with the Meter during creation.
+Instruments are identified by all of these fields.

-* Meter implementations MUST return an error when multiple Instruments are registered under the same Meter instance using the same name.
+Language-level features such as the distinction between integer and floating point numbers SHOULD be considered as identifying.

+<a name="instrument-type-conflict-detection"></a>

+When more than one Instrument of the same `name` is created for identical Meters, denoted *duplicate instrument registration*, the implementation MUST create a valid Instrument in every case.
+Here, "valid" means an instrument that is functional and can be expected to export data, despite potentially creating a [semantic error in the data model](datamodel.md#opentelemetry-protocol-data-model-producer-recommendations).

+It is unspecified whether or under which conditions the same or different Instrument instance will be returned as a result of duplicate instrument registration.
+The term *identical* applied to Instruments describes instances where all identifying fields are equal.
+The term *distinct* applied to Instruments describes instances where at least one field value is different.

+When more than one distinct Instrument is registered with the same `name` for identical Meters, the implementation SHOULD emit a warning to the user informing them of duplicate registration conflict(s).

+__Note the warning about duplicate Instrument registration conflicts is meant to help avoid the semantic error state described in the [OpenTelemetry Metrics data model](datamodel.md#opentelemetry-protocol-data-model-producer-recommendations) when more than one `Metric` is written for a given instrument `name` and Meter identity by the same MeterProvider.

+<a name="instrument-namespace"></a>

-* Different Meters MUST be treated as separate namespaces.
-The names of the Instruments under one Meter SHOULD NOT interfere with Instruments under another Meter.
+Distinct Meters MUST be treated as separate namespaces for the purposes of detecting [duplicate instrument registration conflicts](#instrument-type-conflict-detection).

 <a name="instrument-naming-rule"></a>